Grix

 these breakpoints to make it responsive.

-Use these breakpoints as a prefix, followed by a number, from 1 to 12 to get the number of columns from this breakpoint to the next
+Use these breakpoints as a prefix, followed by a number, from 1 to 12 to get the

-for example, you will get 2 columns from the "xs" breakpoint to any screensize.
+you will get 2 columns from the "xs" breakpoint to any screensize.

 Resize your browser to understand the example below.